flowroute/flowroute-sdk-v3-python/README.md

     * via SSH: `git@github.com:flowroute/flowroute-numbers-messaging-python.git`

 2. Switch to the newly-created `flowroute-numbers-messaging-python` directory.
+To build and install the required modules, run the following:
+`python setup.py install`

-Version 3 of the Flowroute SDK for Python comes with a requirements file listing the required Python libraries.
-Click [here](https://packaging.python.org/installing/#requirements-files) to learn more about different ways to install Python packages.
+3. Version 3 of the Flowroute SDK for Python comes with a requirements file listing the required Python libraries.
+Click [here](https://packaging.python.org/installing/#requirements-files) to learn more about different ways to install Python packages. `pip` is already installed if you're using `Python 2 >=2.7.9` or `Python 3 >=3.4`.
+This SDK has been tested with both `2.7.9` and `3.6.4`.
+To see which version of `pip` is installed on your machine, run the following:
+`pip --version`

 Depending on your `pip` permissions, you may be required to preface each `pip` command with `sudo`.

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 * * *
 Usage